 My mother managed to get Ms. Chung’s jiaozi recipe via the Google Translate app.
 I’ll leave it here for posterity and because food and alcohol are posts that always bring the most traffic (so much for my daily observations).
 If you’re in the U.S. without a wet market handy (ha), this recipe will require some foraging — the secret ingredient is a common weed called shepherd’s purse.
 My favorite part of this recipe?
 “Maybe add a little more oil and salt.”

 Ms. Chung’s Mouth Watering Dumplings

 Filling: Mix well (in stages): 1 lb. ground pork, ½ C. oil, 1 t. dark soy sauce, 1 T. light soy sauce, 1 ½ piece ginger grated then chopped finely, 1 large bunch green onions chopped.

-Add and mix: 1 T. black pepper, 1 C.+ finely chopped oyster mushrooms (squeeze juice out before adding (3 handfuls)), grated and chopped carrot; and huge amount of finely chopped shepherd’s purse (squeeze out the juice).
+Add and mix: 1 T. black pepper, 1 C.+ finely chopped oyster mushrooms (squeeze juice out before adding (3 handfuls)), grated and chopped carrot; and a huge amount of finely chopped shepherd’s purse (squeeze out the juice).
 You can substitute cabbage if you must.
 Mix all well, maybe add a little more oil and salt.

 1 kg. dumpling rounds (packaged).
-Spread water around edge, add 1 T. or so of filling, press flat, then seal top middle; start at front edge left, pull out and seal to create small pocket(s) in back, which turn into pleats.
+Spread water around the edge, add 1 T. or so of filling, press flat, then seal top middle; start at front edge left, pull out and seal to create small pocket(s) in back, which turn into pleats.
 Then do right side the same.